SystemRage/py-kms/docs/Usage.md

     -n or --name <MACHINENAME>
 > Use this flag to manually specify an ASCII _MACHINENAME_ to use.
 If no _MACHINENAME_ is specified a random one will be generated.

+    -t0 or --timeout-idle <TIMEOUTIDLE>
+> Set the maximum time (in seconds) to wait for a connection attempt to KMS server to succeed.
+Default is no timeout.

+    -t1 or --timeout-sndrcv <TIMEOUTSNDRCV>
+> Set the maximum time (in seconds) to wait for sending / receiving a request / response.
+Default is no timeout.

     -y or --async-msg
 > Prints pretty / logging messages asynchronously.
 Deactivated by default.